emaste/freebsd-quarterly/2019q3/gsoc.md

 Google Summer of Code 2019 marking our 14th year of participation.
 This year we had six successful projects:

+XXX do we have more information on any of these?
+Each should really have their XXX own quarterly submission
  * *Dual-stack ping command* by Ján Sučan
  * *Firewall test suite* by Ahsan Barkati
  * *Kernel sanitizers* by Costin Carabaș